FontCustom/fontcustom/README.md

 fontcustom watch path/to/vectors    # Watch for changes
 ```

 Optional second parameter allows you to specify an output directory.
+By default a "fontcustom" directory will be created as a sibling to the input directory.

 Creating SVG Files
 ------------------